 Brophy Bros has received the best clam chowder award for more than 20 years and draws in a crowd of locals and tourists.
-The best plan of attack is to arrive at 11 a.m. when they open to avoid the long wait, grab a table in the patio area, listen to the calm ocean, breathe in the fresh sea air and enjoy a their award winning clam chowder.
-If there is a long wait, grab a drink in the downstairs bar, enjoy the gorgeous view and your table will be ready in no time.
+The best plan of attack is to arrive at 11 a.m. when they open to avoid the long wait, grab a table in the patio area, listen to the calm ocean, breathe in the fresh sea air and enjoy their award winning clam chowder.
+If there is a long wait, grab a drink in the bar downstairs, enjoy the gorgeous view and your table will be ready in no time.

 Every shot contains a freshly shucked oyster topped with horseradish, cocktail sauce, lemon juice, Tabasco sauce and grated Parmesan cheese.
-The heat and tangy highlight the flavors of the oyster and the Parmesan adds a nutty richness.
+The heat and tang highlight the flavors of the oyster and the Parmesan adds a nutty richness.
 The heat level might be a little much for those more sensitive to spiciness.
 Just be careful, because once you've had one, chances are you'll have at least one more.

 New England Clam Chowder

 When the bowl of chowder arrives, toss aside the packet of oyster crackers and go for the sourdough bread to soak up the goodness.
 The chowder has a nice balance of clams to potatoes and the right amount of creaminess.
 It's fresh, hearty and comforting.
 Having tasted many bowls of clam chowder while living in Santa Barbara, this is definitely one of my favorites.